-After a thorough examination of your teeth, which may include X-rays and taking impressions of your teeth, your dentist will remove a thin layer of enamel from your teeth.
+After a thorough examination of your teeth, which may include X-rays and taking impressions of your teeth, your cosmetic dentist will remove a thin layer of enamel from your teeth.
 Then he or she will create an impression and send it off to a laboratory to create the veneer.
 While the mold is being created, your dentist may provide you with temporary veneers.
 Finally, the veneer’s size and color are given one last adjustment before they are cemented to your tooth on your second visit.

-Veneers can give your teeth a more natural, aesthetically pleasing appearance and are stain resistant and soft on gums.
+According to dentists like the dentist madison, veneers can give your teeth a more natural, aesthetically pleasing appearance and are stain resistant and soft on gums.
 In some cases, veneers can serve a restorative purpose and can protect a damaged tooth from further harm.

 In rare instances, veneers can chip or crack, in which case they would have to be replaced.
 Since enamel is removed in the procedure, the process is not reversible, and you may become more sensitive to hot and cold foods for the same reason.
 If you grind your teeth in your sleep, you may be asked to wear a mouthguard when you go to bed.
 Many people who grind their teeth in their sleep don’t even know it, but your dentist will be able to tell you if you are one of those people from the wear on your teeth.

 - Resin Composite

 Depending on the experience of your dentist and the material or brand being used, veneers can cost from $500 to $2000 a tooth.
 Porcelain veneers are generally the most expensive and longest lasting.